wreise/local_homology/README.md

 `python -m pip install -e .`

 ## Try it out
-See `Tutorial.ipynb`
+See `Tutorial.ipynb`.
+The nuances between different filtration variants are shown in `./implemented_variants.png`.

 # TODO:
-- explain the expanding filtration drawbacks and advantages.
+- [ ] explain the expanding filtration drawbacks and advantages.
-- establish guarantees for the coning process -> No guarantees, we are calculating something else.
+- [ ] establish guarantees for the coning process -> No guarantees, we are calculating something else.
 Derive guarantees for that?
-- implement the true alpha-filtration.
+- [ ] implement the true alpha-filtration.